Mexico › Best Places to Stay in Ixtapa-Zihuatanejo

 Ixtapa and Zihua are rather short on sights.
 Pretty much the only cultural attraction is the Museo Arqueológico de la Costa Grande by the municipal beach in Centro.
 The museum gives you a decent overview of the Olmec, Tarascan, Mexica and Teotihuacan cultures of the Guerrero coast, though most displays are in Spanish only.
 Centro is also the best for shopping, whether you’re looking for touristy, mass-produced souvenirs (Mercado de Artesanías Zihuatanejo), locally grown coffee (Café Caracol, Café Zihuatanejo), fine textiles (La Zapoteca), or traditional and contemporary masks made by artisans from all over the Guerrero state, sold at El Jumil, by the waterfront.

-Best Neighborhood in Ixtapa-Zihuatanejo for Nightlife: Centro, Ixtapa
+Best Neighborhoods in Ixtapa-Zihuatanejo for Nightlife: Centro, Ixtapa

 Visitors generally don’t come to Ixtapa-Zihuatanejo to party hard.
 Nightlife in Ixtapa consists of hotel bars, plus several sports bars and clubs that cater almost exclusively to tourists that are clustered in central Ixtapa, among the shopping malls, banks and restaurants found between the beachside Boulevard Paseo Ixtapa, and the Paseo de Las Gaviotas.
 If you’re looking for a less generic scene and want to mingle with locals, head for central Zihuatanejo.
 There are several excellent bars along the waterfront and in the tiny streets branching off from the beachside paseo.
 Standouts include the Angustina Mezcal bar, Tasting Room Por Capricho del Rey (for craft beer), and Malagua.

-Best Neighbourhood in Ixtapa-Zihuatanejo for Families: Ixtapa, Playa de La Ropa
+Best Neighborhoods in Ixtapa-Zihuatanejo for Families: Ixtapa, Playa de La Ropa

 Best Neighborhood in Ixtapa-Zihuatanejo for a Local Vibe: Centro